SakaNight/SakaNight/README.md

 💻 I'm a full-stack developer and machine learning engineer passionate about building intelligent, production-ready systems—from interactive web apps to scalable AI services.

-🚀 Recent Highlights:

-🔧 **Task Management System**
-A full-stack productivity app with JWT auth, task filters, file uploads, and statistics.
-Built with **Next.js + FastAPI + PostgreSQL**, Dockerized and CI/CD-ready.

-🧠 **Medical Image Classification with Transformers**
-Benchmarked **ViT and CMT models** on chest X-ray datasets with different attention mechanisms.
-Implemented and evaluated training pipelines using **PyTorch**.

-🧪 **Quantum-Classical Neural Network for Traffic Sign Recognition**
-Designed and deployed a hybrid **QCNN** using Qiskit and PyTorch, demonstrating comparative results with classical CNNs.

 ## 🧠 Tech Focus & Stack Highlights

 ### 🧱 Backend Development